Labelling guidelines for VQA wines

 - Any use of the words “viticultural area”, “appellation” or “sub-appellation” except to describe a regulated VQA viticultural area

-Geographical indications or traditional expressions that the wine is not entitled to in law.
+- Geographical indications or traditional expressions that the wine is not entitled to in law.
 Any use of foreign appellations of origin is prohibited.
 For example: Descriptions such as "Bordeaux style", "made from Bordeaux varieties", “similar to Australia in character” are not allowed.
 This prohibition includes all wine region names that are not regulated in Ontario and applies to any description of a particular wine (labels, packaging, signage, electronic and print media).
 Any and all use of foreign appellations is discouraged in accordance with international agreements.
-Exceptions may be made for uses that are clearly not descriptive of the grapes or wine and where the origin of the wine is obvious – for example, “our winemaker was trained in Burgundy and brings a unique skill to crafting wines made from Prince Edward County grapes”.
+You may search the Trademarks database for geographical indications and other registered marks.

 Variations of regulated terms